Methamphetamine: The Most Misunderstood Drug?

 really horny, really horny, you know, wanting to be like touched and like kissed and like, you know, all of this like really intense kind of like feeling of like me wanting to be with this guy in every and any way possible.

-Oh wow, like it just felt like it unlocked everything, every pathway in my head.
+Oh, wow.
+Like, it just felt like it unlocked everything, every pathway in my head.

 I remember feeling socially perfect.
+No anxiety.

 It just makes like all of your best parts better.